If you live in California, you can say goodbye to incandescent and halogen light bulbs.

 September 2019

-15 state attorneys general sued the Department of Energy – including California, New York City, and Washington, D.C., over the reduction of EISA.
+The Department on Energy (DOE) rolled back restrictions on GSLs.
+15 state attorneys general sued the DOE – including California, New York City, and Washington, DC.
 Large environmental groups sued as well.

 November 2019